bereft-souls/bereft-souls/src/PackBuilder/docs/ItemModification.md

 Alternatively, the Visual Studio text editor works fine as well.
 However, be warned that Visual Studio may try to give you warnings about your file's formatting, even if the file is actually formatted correctly.
 As long as you're following the documentation specified below, you'll be fine.

-If you really wanted to, you could also build all of your recipes from the default Notepad application.
+If you really wanted to, you could also build all of your modifications from the default Notepad application.
 This is not recommended, as Notepad does not contain useful features like auto-filling end brackets or quotes, but if you really prefer it, it will work fine.

 ***